jbocane6/simple_shell/README.md

 holberton.h: This file contains prototypes for all the functions and the struct for data and function relation.

 **Man-page**
-man_3_simple_shell : .
+man_1_simple_shell : .

-To access the Man Page. ` man_3_simple_shell ` directly in a terminal, download the file and move it to the directory /usr/share/man/man1 where the system stores man pages for User shell commands.
+To access the Man Page. ` man_1_simple_shell ` directly in a terminal, download the file and move it to the directory /usr/share/man/man1 where the system stores man pages for User shell commands.
-You can view it by typing the following command: ` cd  /usr/share/man/man1 `  Otherwise into the project directory by typing `./man_3_simple_shell `..
+You can view it by typing the following command: ` man `  Otherwise into the project directory by typing `./man_1_simple_shell `..

 ### How to use this project
   1. Please clone this repo into your sandbox or local terminal.
-  2. Access to the directory and compile all C files with the command: ` gcc -Wall -Wextra -Werror -pedantic -std=gnu89 -Wno-format *.c - o simple_shell ` ( simple_shell is a suggested name, not mandatory)
+  2. Access to the directory and compile all C files with the command: ` gcc -Wall -Wextra -Werror -pedantic -std=gnu89 -Wno-format *.c - o hsh ` ( hsh is a suggested name, not mandatory)
-  3. Typing ./simple_shell shows all cases set in the ` main.c ` file.
+  3. Typing ./hsh shows all cases set in the ` main.c ` file.
   4. For another test, please modify the main.c file considering the man-page description.

 Example of main.c file: